Area Estimates for High genus Lawson surfaces via DPW: A DPW potential for Lawson surfaces of high genus

 The corresponding solution with initial value $\Phi_0(z=0) = \Id$ is then given by

 which is independent of $\lambda$ and yields the correct $g$ according to Theorem \ref{blowuplimit}.
-To obtain the corresponding $\omega$ is more difficult and we postpone it to the next section.
-The idea is to first expand $\eta_t$:

-and make an educated guess for $\eta^{(1)}.$ Then we need to show that there exist a unique family $\eta_t$ of this type solving the Monodromy Problem.
+The meromorphic 1-form $\omega$ of the saddle tower suggests that $\eta_t$ should have simple poles with residue of order $t$ at the $2m+2$ roots of unity.